Callum027/ipam-migrator/README.md

   -l FILE, --log FILE   log output to FILE
   -ll LEVEL, --log-level LEVEL
-                        use LEVEL as the logging level parameter -dr, --dry-run        dry run, do not write any information -iasv, --input-api-ssl-verify
+                        use LEVEL as the logging level parameter -iasv, --input-api-ssl-verify
                         verify the input API endpoint SSL certificate (default)